-TreeRunner Adventure Raleigh is the new, premier team building experience to come to Raleigh.
-For corporate events or staff outing activities, call us to ask about some of our incredible team bonding ideas & exercises that lead to building great team work, in a way you never have before.
+Treetop Adventure is very passionate about providing the best team building activities in Grand Rapids, MI.
+For corporate events or staff outing activities, call us to ask about some of our incredible team bonding ideas & exercises that lead to building great teamwork.

 If you’ve ever done low ropes team building or any other group development exercises, take that and imagine being 10-35 feet in the air.
 It is fun, effective, and totally unique.
 For this, we will send you a questionnaire to help us gauge the type of group you are, what your strengths and weaknesses are as a group, and develop a program based on team dynamics.
 We can also accommodate any schedules starting at three hours to an entire day-long team building excursion.